-Caroline Earleywine teaches high school English in Central Arkansas where she tries to convince teenagers that poetry is actually cool.
-She was a semifinalist for Nimrod’s 2018 Pablo Neruda Prize for Poetry and for the 2019 Vinyl 45s Chapbook Contest.
-She was also a finalist for the 2019 Write Bloody Publishing Contest.
-Her work can be found in Glass: A Journal of Poetry, Barrelhouse, Nailed Magazine, and elsewhere.
+Caroline Earleywine spent ten years teaching high school English in Central Arkansas trying to convince teenagers that poetry is actually cool.
+Now, she’s finding out who she is outside of that.
+She was a finalist for Nimrod’s 2021 Pablo Neruda Prize for Poetry and has work in Glass: A Journal of Poetry, Barrelhouse, NAILED Magazine, and elsewhere.
 She earned her MFA from Queens University in Charlotte and lives in Little Rock with her wife and two dogs.
+Her chapbook Lesbian Fashion Struggles was published with Sibling Rivalry Press in 2020.
+She was a winner of the Jack McCarthy Book Prize and has a book forthcoming with Write Bloody Publishing in 2024.

 "This book is bravery in verse."